 - Hair feels tapered and soft after trimming

-- It’s a slower process which takes some time to master
+- It’s a slower process that takes some time to master

 - You can’t really remove vast amounts of hair at once